MIMFaisal/Transpiler4ABtest/README.md

 DOM manipulation with multiple funtional change might not work with the `Snippet for live update without reload` and will require manual page reload.
 So it is better to create two different script for both type and activate/deactivate when needed.

+Some sites may have Content security policy enabled which will prevent any script injection from unauthorized external source.
+Use a extension that can disable content security policy in that case during development.